patricoferris/ocaml-multicore-monorepo/duniverse/eio/README.md

 - `eio_linux` provides a Linux io-uring backend for these APIs, plus a low-level API that can be used directly (in non-portable code).
 - `eio_main` selects an appropriate backend (e.g. `eio_linux` or `eio_luv`), depending on your platform.
-- `ctf` provides tracing support.

 ## Getting Started

 You'll need a version of the OCaml compiler with effects.
+`5.00.0+trunk` often works but is a moving target, so we suggest using `4.12.0+domains` for now.
-You can get one like this:
+You can get it like this:

 ```
 opam switch create 4.12.0+domains --repositories=multicore=git+https://github.com/ocaml-multicore/multicore-opam.git,default